+Sleeve gastrectomy has emerged as one of the most popular and effective weight loss surgery procedures in the last few years.
 If you have also made the decision to undergo a sleeve gastrectomy or gastric sleeve surgery, you should understand that your gastric sleeve recovery and long-term weight loss after the operation will largely depend on your lifestyle choices.

 Yes, gastric sleeve will help you lose 60-70% of the extra weight but it’s not a magic wand.
 After your surgery, you’ll have to start eating cleaner and healthier, cut down your portion size, and work out regularly.
 This will help you recover faster and sustain your weight loss so the pounds don’t come back.

-READ ALSO: Gastric Sleeve Surgery Post Op Diet
+RELATED ARTICLE: Gastric Sleeve Surgery Post Op Diet

 If you are curious to know What is The Recovery Time For Gastric Sleeve Surgery, read the following gastric sleeve recovery guide to learn what you can expect after your sleeve gastrectomy.